wso2/cellery-distribution/installer/scripts/cellery-runtime-deployer/README.md

-# How to install Cellery using cellery-deploy.sh script.
+# How to install Cellery runtime using cellery-deploy.sh script.

 Cellery all in one setup script helps to deploy Cellery into different providers such as vanilla k8s, GCP and OpenShift.
-User needs to pass the desired k8s provider to the script as given in the example.
+User needs to pass the desired k8s provider to the script as given in the example to install the Cellery runtime.

-If the user selects kubeadm as the k8s provider, installer script will deploy k8s on the Linux.
-When GCP k8s provider selected, the script creates a k8s cluster, MySQL instance and a NFS file share in the GCP platform.
+If the user selects kubeadm as the k8s provider, installer script will deploy k8s on the Linux box.
+When the GCP k8s provider selected, the script creates a k8s cluster, MySQL instance and a NFS file share in the GCP platform and deploy the .

 ### Deploy Cellery with kubeadm K8s provider.